-Second Chance Educational Alliance, Inc aims to provide ex-offenders with the tools necessary to become fully engaged and contributing citizens.
+Second Chance Educational Alliance, Inc aims to provide formerly incarcerated men and women with the tools necessary to become fully engaged and contributing citizens.

-Understanding that education is a well-documented pathway to career enhancement, SCEA provides participating ex-offenders with access to postsecondary opportunities designed to improve their chances of thriving.
+Understanding that education is a well-documented pathway to career enhancement, SCEA provides participating students with access to postsecondary opportunities designed to improve their chances of thriving.

 With a supportive board of committed education and community engagement professionals, our programming is unique and customized to the needs of our clients.